NTNU-IHB/PythonFMU/README.md

   -d DEST, --dest DEST  Where to save the FMU.
   --doc DOCUMENTATION_FOLDER
                         Documentation folder to include in the FMU.

+  --no-external-tool    If given, needsExecutionTool=false --no-variable-step    If given, canHandleVariableCommunicationStepSize=false --interpolate-inputs  If given, canInterpolateInputs=true --only-one-per-process
+                        If given, canBeInstantiatedOnlyOncePerProcess=true
+  --handle-state        If given, canGetAndSetFMUstate=true --serialize-state     If given, canSerializeFMUstate=true --use-memory-management
+                        If given, canNotUseMemoryManagementFunctions=false
 ```

 ##### Example: